World Trade Center (1973–2001): Reception

 Plans to build the World Trade Center were controversial.
 Its site was the location of Radio Row, home to hundreds of commercial and industrial tenants, property owners, small businesses, and approximately 100 residents, many of whom fiercely resisted forced relocation.
-A group of affected small businesses sought an injunction challenging the Port Authority's power of an eminent domain.
+A group of affected small businesses sought an injunction challenging the Port Authority's power of eminent domain.
 The case made its way through the court system to the United States Supreme Court, which refused to hear the case.

 Private real-estate developers and members of the Real Estate Board of New York, led by Empire State Building owner Lawrence A. Wien, expressed concerns about this much "subsidized" office space going on the open market, competing with the private sector, when there was already a glut of vacancies; the World Trade Center itself was not rented out completely until after 1979, and only then due to subsidies.
 Another critic questioned whether the Port Authority should have taken on a project described by some as a "mistaken social priority".